Cognitive Styles

 An exhaustive list of cognitive styles is beyond the purpose of this article.
 I will list some of the more popular early styles proposed and then present some specialized styles.

-Field Independence versus Field Independence
+Field Dependence versus Field Independence

 This style has notable research.
 Field dependence-independence was first introduced by Herman Witkin (1916-1979).
 He discovered a difference in subject’s perceptions of visual space.
 Basically, some individuals could perceive objects outside of the context while others could not.
 A person high in field independence seeks differentiated information while some one low in field independence fuses information with the surrounding context.